 My exercise approach is different because we identify your bad movement habits (compensations) first, then design an exercise program that will teach your body how to replace the joint-damaging movements with new, joint-preserving movements.

 The exercises I prescribe are corrective because they reestablish a stronger foundation for your body to become more aligned, balanced, and stabilized.
-They simply teach you how to move like you used to.
+They simply teach you how to move like your body was naturally designed to move.

 The two primary exercise approaches I utilize to restore posture, stability and movement in your body is CBP (Chiropractic Biophysics) mirror-image exercises and DNS (Dynamic Neuromuscular Stabilization).
 What is DNS?